Saint-Omer: History

 The French made futile attempts against the town between 1551 and 1596.
 During the Thirty Years' War, the French attacked in 1638 (under Cardinal Richelieu) and again in 1647.
 Finally in 1677, after a seventeen-day siege, Louis XIV forced the town to capitulate.
 The peace of Nijmegen signed in the fall of 1678 permanently confirmed the conquest and its annexation by France.
-In 1711, St-Omer was besieged by the Duke of Marlborough.
-With the town on the verge of surrendering because of famine, Jacqueline Robin risked her life to bring provisions into the town, in memory of which in 1884 a large statue of her was erected in front of the cathedral.

 The College of Saint Omer was established in 1593 by Fr Robert Persons SJ, an English Jesuit, to educate English Roman Catholics.
 After the Protestant Reformation, England had established penal laws against Roman Catholic education in the country.
-The college operated in St Omer until 1762, when it migrated to Bruges and then to Liège in 1773.
+The college operated in Saint-Omer until 1762, when it migrated to Bruges and then to Liège in 1773.
 It finally moved to England in 1794, settling at Stonyhurst, Lancashire.
 Former students of the College of Saint Omer include John Carroll, his brother Daniel and his cousin Charles.

 During World War I on 8 October 1914, the British Royal Flying Corps (RFC) arrived in Saint-Omer and a headquarters was established at the aerodrome next to the local race course.
 For the following four years, Saint-Omer was a focal point for all RFC operations in the field.
 Although most squadrons only used Saint-Omer as a transit camp before moving on to other locations, the base grew in importance as it increased its logistic support to the RFC.
 Many Royal Air Force squadrons can trace their roots to formation at Saint-Omer during this period.
 Among which are No. IX Squadron RAF which was formed at Saint-Omer, 14 December 1914 and No. 16 Squadron RAF which was formed on 10 February 1915.

 During World War II, the Luftwaffe used the airfield.
 When the RAF's legless Battle of Britain ace, Douglas Bader, parachuted from his Spitfire during an aerial battle over France, he was initially treated at a Luftwaffe hospital at Saint-Omer.
 He had lost an artificial leg when bailing out, and the RAF dropped him another one during a bombing raid.